Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: Congestion Reduction in Ride-share Networks

-where $m_{ts's}$ is the monetary reward that the driver receives for transitioning from state $s$ to $s'$(only available for action $a_s$), $c_{ts's}^\text{trav}$ is the fuel cost for travelling from state $s$ to $s'$, $c_{t}^\text{wait}$ is the coefficient of congestion, scaled linearly by the portion of drivers who are waiting for a rider.
-We compute $m_{ts's}$ using UberX rates in New York~\cite{uber_pricing} as
+where $\Delta t$ is the trip time (min) and $\Delta d$ is the trip distance (mi).
+We set $\Delta t = 12$ as the average trip time from the TLC data and $\Delta d$ as the estimated Haversine distance between $(z, z')$.
+The parameter $c_{t}^\text{wait}$ is the coefficient of congestion, scaled linearly by the portion of drivers who are waiting for a rider, and is given by